Patchcoat/OpenDice/README.md

 multiplication (x\*y)
 addition (x+y)

-You can roll dice to tell OpenDice how many dice it should roll
+Dice can be rolled to tell OpenDice how many dice it should roll
 OpenDice 3d6d20
 The above rolls 3d6, then rolls that many d20.
 This can be continued indefinitely.

+### Coin
+Use coin to flip a coin
+OpenDice coin
+The above will return with heads or tails

+Flip x coins like so
+OpenDice coin x
+The x in the above can be any expression, not just a number

 ### Tags
-Adding the -i tag to show individual rolls
+Adding the -i tag to show individual rolls/coin flips
 OpenDice 2d6 -i
 The above will show the result of each d6